-With a background in restaurant business, we knew that it’s essential to create a lush appearance by inexpensive means.
-The bar, a central element, was moved from a closed off area to the central lobby orangery, where it immediately attracts attention of guests and encourages to have a drink.
+With a background in the restaurant business, we knew that it’s essential to create a lush appearance by inexpensive means.
+The bar, a central element, was moved from a closed-off area to the central lobby orangery, where it immediately attracts the attention of guests and encourages them to have a drink.
 Such reconfiguration of the space increased the guest flow, thus raising profits.
 Highlighted as above – by hypnotizing chandelier, resembling the roof shape of the Classic Palace – so below, by the carpet paraphrase of the iconic landscape.
 Such a solution has proven to be effective in terms of budget and timing.

 The garden of Versailles grows through the lobby, where the floor design reflects the famous lawn pattern, while cone-cut treetops give off light, rather than shade, on reception desks.
 Painted walls, teleporting guests to gardens of the past, are made of modern concrete material.

-The restaurant interior soaks guests into the theme of art de vivre, reflected in the contemporary art with an ironic twist, typical for our design style.
+The restaurant interior soaks guests into the theme of art de Vivre, reflected in the contemporary art with an ironic twist, typical for our design style.

 In bedrooms, the ensemble of history and artistry is less vibrant, ensuring royalty gets proper beauty rest.
 The cone-trimmed bushes here peak out subtly over the bedside tables.
-Imperial elegance of the painted bespoke ceiling repeats the design from one of the Palace halls, but in concrete texture.
+Imperial elegance of the painted bespoke ceiling repeats the design from one of the Palace halls but in concrete texture.
 An antique style chandelier uses modern LED lamps, resembling exaggeratedly stretched out candles.

 We knew that newly renovated palace was business oriented for modern kings and queens.
 So, in the bedroom layout we thought through a spacious workplace with ergonomic modern furniture, ensuring that even the most boresome errands could be run with ease.